 North of the Bow River, near what is now Cochrane, Alberta, the first peoples known as the Stoney First Nations hunted along the foothills of the Rockies called a prominent hill “Manachaban” or the Big Hill.

-From it, they could look south across the plains or west to the Rocky Mountains.
-Today, a portion of the Big Hill within the retreat centre lands is graced by the Stations of the Cross which overlook the Mount St. Francis Retreat Centre.
+From it, they could look south across the plains, or west to the Rocky Mountains.
+Today, a portion of the Big Hill within the Retreat Centre lands is graced by the Stations of the Cross which overlook Mount St. Francis Retreat Centre.

 Mr. Charles Wellington Fisher (a local Member of Legislature until 1919) purchased a large ranch (now Mount St. Francis) with the promise to build his wife, Marjorie Powell, a castle in Cochrane.
 The original sandstone house remains a part of the Retreat today.

 McConachie family purchased the land, which became the “Just Home Guest Ranch”.

 Les Syndics Apostoliques des Freres Mineurs ou Franciscains, The Franciscans, purchased the land from the McConachie family.
 Because the federal government did not recognize the Syndics of Montreal as a corporation in 1949, the property was held in the interim by Mr. Claire Cote, the Realtor and Agent of the Franciscans in the purchase agreement and the Bishopric of Calgary in trust for the Franciscans, until the Syndics were legally recognized in all of Canada.

 Friars gave first retreat to the Calgary Diocesan clergy.

 August 19, 1949

 The first of hundreds of lay retreats with 26 local businessmen.

 The Sisters of St. Elizabeth join the retreat staff and have provided meals for the retreatants and friars for next 50 years.